CameronCombs578/Knowledge-Base-Combs/content/africa-habitats-animals/index.md

 ---
-title: Animal Habitats and Adaptations in African
+title: Animal Habitats and Adaptations in Africa
 ---